List of members of the Naismith Memorial Basketball Hall of Fame: Players

 American Dominique Wilkins, inducted in 2006, was born in France during his father's posting in that country as a member of the U.S. Air Force.
 John Isaacs (inducted in 2015) was born in Panama but raised in Harlem.
 Although born in New Jersey, 2017 inductee Nikos Galis played the whole of his professional career in Greece.
 2018 inductee Steve Nash was born in Johannesburg, South Africa, and grew up in Canada.

 Referees

 The Referee category has existed since the beginning of the Hall of Fame and the first referee was inducted in 1959.
-Since then, 16 referees have been inducted, with Darell Garretson being the most recent entrant in 2016.
+Since then, eighteen referees have been inducted.
 Ernest C. Quigley, born in Canada, is the only inductee in this category born outside of the United States.

 Teams

 The Team category has existed since the beginning of the Hall of Fame and the first teams were inducted in 1959.
 Four teams were enshrined before 1963, but the fifth was not enshrined until 2002.
-All told, 12 teams have been inducted, with the most recents being the Tennessee A&I State Teams of 1957, 1958, 1959 and the Wayland Baptist Women's Teams of 1948–82 inducted in 2019.
+All told, 14 teams have been inducted, with the most recent being the 2008 United States Olympic Team inducted in 2025.